 This may come as a shock to some, but the FBI reports that US students traveling and studying abroad are a high priority for recruitment by foreign intelligence services.
 According to the FBI’s Internet site, these opportunities and educational “experiences provide students with tremendous cultural opportunities and can equip them with specialized language, technical, and leadership skills that make them very marketable to U.S. private industry and government employers.”
 But it also makes them vulnerable targets for recruitment by foreign governments.

 One thing in common for those who fall prey is high student loan debt or the general limited financial resources that many college students face.
 How many poor and broke college students do you know, or graduates with a mountain of student loan debt?
-Some of them feel so swamped they don’t do any alternative; so, they join forces with foreign governments, secretly betraying their US citizenship looking for a financial windfall.
+Some of them feel so swamped they don’t do any alternative; so, they join forces with foreign governments, secretly betraying their US citizenship looking for a financial windfall and read about the online tools for business.

 A recent case centers on Glenn Duffie Shriver.
 Briefly, Shriver was a student from Virginia who attended college in Michigan.
 He spent time in Shanghai, People’s Republic of China (PRC) for a study abroad program during his junior year in college.
 He was the typical boy next door.
 He participated in a scheme fas a minion of the PRC by securing a US government job that would grant him access to classified information, information he would subsequently share with the PRC in exchange for financial payouts.
 He didn’t get far and his efforts were soon uncovered.
 Shriver is one of hundreds of students who end up in trouble for agreeing to betray the United States and work for a foreign government.